Dedicated advocates for community health

 She now enjoys being a potter and grandmother to her two grandsons.

 Judy has enjoyed being a volunteer with the Ashland Chamber of Commerce as Greeters co-chair, and as chair of the 4th of July Celebration for two years.
 She has also volunteered for the Oregon Shakespeare Festival, giving her time freely to organizations that help our community thrive.
-She’s excited now to work with the Ashland Community Hospital Foundation Board and fabulous staff.
+She’s excited now to work with the Ashland Community Health Foundation Board and fabulous staff.

 Brian retired from the foundation board in 2012 after a combined 12 years of service, and now serves as an emeritus board member.
 However, the time he served as a board member is just one chapter in decades of work he has done to help keep Ashland’s community thriving.